Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Three-Component Disaggregation of ROE

-The analyzed quarterly financial data reveals several notable trends and shifts in key financial ratios over the observed periods.
+The analysis of the quarterly financial metrics reveals several notable trends in profitability, efficiency, leverage, and returns over the observed periods.

 - Net Profit Margin (%)